Hot Cole, Astros face Scherzer, Nats in World Series opener

 Asked recently whether he’d ever seen someone on this kind of run, Verlander answered, “Never.”

-All this, along with the prospect of earning well over a $200 million contract in free agency after the World Series ends.
+All this for Cole, along with the prospect of earning well over a $200 million contract in free agency after the World Series ends.

-Yet if any of this is going to Cole’s head, by the way, it hasn’t been apparent.
+Yet if any of this is going to his head, by the way, it hasn’t been apparent.

 On Monday at Minute Maid Park, when the 29-year-old right-hander walked into a small interview room to do a news conference, Astros manager AJ Hinch was finishing up at the podium.

-Without fanfare, Cole simply sat down on the well-worn carpet and bided his time for a couple minutes, silently picking at his fingernails.
+Without fanfare, Cole simply sat down by himself on the well-worn carpet and bided his time for a few minutes, silently picking at his fingernails.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports